pgadmin-org/pgadmin4/docs/en_US/type_dialog.rst

 Use the fields in the *General* tab to identify the custom data type:

 * Use the *Name* field to add a descriptive name for the type.
 The name will be displayed in the *pgAdmin* tree control.
 The type name must be distinct from the name of any existing type, domain, or table in the same schema.
-* Use the drop-down listbox next to *Owner* to select a role.
+* Use the drop-down listbox next to *Owner* to select the role that will own the type.
 * Select the name of the schema in which the type will reside from the drop-down listbox in the *Schema* field.
 * Store notes about the type in the *Comments* field.